ChrisPritchard/ctf-writeups/tryhackme-rooms/injectics.md

 the first login form which you bypass with `||(select 1)||` or similar can be used with a script or burp intruder to leak the pre-reset passwords for the two users, allowing you to log in directly to the admin panel.

-this can be done because the filter (shown below under source code), uses `$password = str_ireplace(["AND", "OR", "UNION"], "", $password);` for example - in theory this would prevent a call like `select password from users` as it would turn `password` into `passwrd`, breaking the query, however, if instead you tried `select passwoorrd from users` (note the or between the or), the replace will turn `passwoorrd` into `password`, and the query will be functional
+this can be done because the filter (shown below under source code), uses `$password = str_ireplace(["AND", "OR", "UNION"], "", $password);`. in theory this would prevent a call like `select password from users` as it would turn `password` into `passwrd`, breaking the query. however, if instead you tried `select passwoorrd from users` (note the or between the or), the replace will turn `passwoorrd` into `password`, and the query will be functional

 > this is not dissimilar to using `....//` to bypass filters on `../` for path traversal / lfi